lubingau/7SuperRes/README.md

 - Vitis AI 3.0 repository
 - Docker

-## Installation
+## Vitis AI installation
 1. Clone or download the [Vitis AI 3.0](https://github.com/Xilinx/Vitis-AI/tree/3.0) repository. ***WARNING** : be careful to use the 3.0 version*.
     ```bash
     git clone https://github.com/Xilinx/Vitis-AI
     git checkout -b 3.0 origin/3.0
     ```
-2. Install Vitis-AI on your PC
+2. Build the Vitis-AI docker on your PC
     ```bash
     cd Vitis-AI/
     cd docker/
     sudo ./docker_build.sh -t cpu -f tf2
     ```
     This operation might take some time (~20 minutes).
 If you want to use gpu instead of cpu, you can but we haven't tried it
-3. Once the process is finished, with the command ```sudo docker images``` you should see something like this:
+3. Once the process is finished, you should see something like this with the command ```sudo docker images```:
     ```text
     REPOSITORY                        TAG      IMAGE ID       CREATED         SIZE
     xilinx/vitis-ai-tensorflow2-cpu   latest   e1501ac96fd0   10 days ago     6.75GB